German Studies Dozenten

 Recent Publications:

-Host University: Johns Hopkins University
+Host University: University of California, San Diego

 Host Department: Department of History